 - Utility Knives

 Utility knives are longer than paring knives but smaller than chef's knives, usually around 5-8" long.
 They are also called sandwich knives because they are just the right side for slicing meats and cheeses.
-I have several utility knives in my kitchen as 'extra' knives.
+We have several utility knives in our kitchen as 'extra' knives.

 - Boning Knife